 October 2019.
 California.

-That 223 miles was the furthest I’d driven between charging sessions at that time.
-So I haven’t needed 300+ mile of range yet, but the extra range gives you more options, removes the idea of range anxiety, and makes the Model 3 a good car for road tripping.
-For more on this road trip check out the full post: http://ventricular.org/ItsElectric/2019/11/19/electric-road-trip-touring-the-american-southwest-in-a-tesla-model-3/.
+223 miles is the furthest I’ve driven between charging sessions so far.
+I haven’t needed 300+ mile of range yet, but the extra range gives you more options, removes the idea of range anxiety, and makes the Model 3 a good car for work and family road trips.

 *Rated range is the estimate of how far you can drive based on the amount of energy stored in the battery pack.